 I’m sure you agree this is tricky and probably not the most effective way.

 So we have made several video coaching programs that can ‘show’ you exactly what you need to do.

-A great example of this is the Drive For Show Course, (which shows the Five Key Stages in Video Format) and while it shows you how to hit your driver better,
+A great example of this is our free golf coaching course Drive For Show, which shows the Five Key Stages in Video Format) and while it shows you how to hit your driver better,

 the core focus on the coaching is to help you build a classic and repeatable golf swing, which is suitable for both right-handed golfers and left-handed golfers.